twilio/voice-quickstart-android/README.md

     PUSH_CREDENTIAL_SID = 'CR***'
     APP_SID = 'AP***'

 Once you’ve done that, restart the server so it uses the new configuration info.
 Now it's time to test.
-Use your browser to initiate an incoming call by navigating to the public URL of your application server’s `https://{YOUR_SERVER_URL}/placeCall` endpoint.
+Use your browser to initiate an incoming call by navigating to the public URL of your application server’s `https://{YOUR_SERVER_URL}/placeCall` endpoint (If your app server is written in PHP, then you need `.php` extension at the end).
 This will trigger a Twilio REST API request that will make an inbound call to your mobile app.
 Your application will be brought to the foreground and you will see an alert dialog.
 The app will be brought to foreground even when your screen is locked.

 <img height="500px" src="images/quickstart/incoming_call.png">"